 Management of personal information includes all transactions related to the data.
 This includes all management, whether or not it is automatic.

 Common types of management of personal data are collection, registration, organization, structuring, storing, processing, transferring and deleting.

-The Editor-in-Chief, Sophie Bergerbrant, is responsible for managing personal data regarding Current Swedish Archaeology.
+The journal's editors, Ing-Marie Back Danielsson and Elisabeth Niklasson, are responsible for managing personal data regarding Current Swedish Archaeology.

 Personal information in use by Publicera

 The purpose of managing personal information in the platform is to complete and distribute academic content, including preparing manuscripts before publication carried out by authors, editors and reviewers, and editing and publishing articles and supplemental material online.

 Registration, organization, structuring, storing, preparing, changing, import, export, reading, using, transferring, distribution or otherwise making available, adjusting or merging, limiting, deleting or destroying.

 The personal information in Publicera is stored on Swedish servers.
 The public metadata referring to published material can be transferred to servers in a third country.

 Mandatory fields: username, first name, last name, e-mail, country.

 Optional fields: salutation, middle name, suffix, gender, ORCiD, web page, phone number, fax number, affiliation, biographical information, registration date.